 The world of savings and investment management is by no means a piece of cake.
-It’s a complex organism that is constantly shifting and growing.
-But there are certain key principles that will stand any aspirational investor in decent shape, whether they have £50k to invest or £1m to invest – if they can stick to them.
+It can be complex, and it’s constantly shifting and changing.
+But there are certain key principles that will stand any aspirational investor in decent shape, whether they have £1,000 or £1 million to invest – if they can stick to them.

 Principle 1: Remember the trade-off between risk and return

 Principle 2: Be diversified

-Making sure you don’t have all your eggs in one basket (by investing in a diverse range of asset types) can help spread your investment risk and your chances of beneffting from potential investment returns.
+Making sure you don’t have all your eggs in one basket (by investing in a diverse range of asset types) can help spread your investment risk and your chances of benefitting from potential investment returns.

 Principle 3: Invest for the long term

 Jumping in and out of the market can lead to missed opportunities.
 Over the past 10 years the UK stock market returned 9.9% per annum (before fees).
 If you missed the 10 best days over that period your return would have been just 3.5%.

 Re-balancing is an investment management practice that simply ensures a portfolio stays aligned to its current objectives.

 Principle 5: Keep costs in line with your investment approach

 Investment can be active or passive.
 Active funds try to beat the market while passive funds aim to deliver the market return.
 You’re much less likely to find an active manager that outperforms the market than one who underperforms it.
 And when you take into account funds which didn’t survive the five-year period this is even less likely.

 The typical charge from an active fund is around 1.5-2% per annum.
 The typical charge from a passive find is 0.1-0.7% per annum.

 Principle 6: Use your tax-free allowances – ISAs